Large-scale Morphology of the Optical F-corona from a Total Solar Eclipse Observation During the Artemis II Lunar Flyby: Results and Discussion

 In the \texttt{ZodiSURF} framework, the ZL intensity $I_{\rm ZL}$ is calculated as the line-of-sight integral of scattered sunlight,

-where $F_{\odot}(r) \propto r^{-2}$ is the solar flux at heliocentric distance $r$, $n(r, \zeta)$ is the number density of interplanetary dust particles (IDPs) at $r$ and $\zeta = |\sin \beta|$ with $\beta$ denoting the ecliptic latitude, $A$ is the particle albedo, $\Phi(\theta)$ is the scattering phase function at scattering angle $\theta$, and $dl$ denotes an infinitesimal path length along the line of sight.
-Because variations in $A$ or $\Phi(\theta)$ alone cannot readily reproduce the observed north--south and east--west asymmetries, we focus on modifying the assumed number-density distribution $n(r, \zeta)$.
+where $F_{\odot}(r) \propto r^{-2}$ is the solar flux at heliocentric distance $r$, $n(r, \zeta)$ is the IDP number density at $r$ and $\zeta = |\sin \beta|$ with $\beta$ denoting the ecliptic latitude, $A$ is the particle albedo, $\Phi(\theta)$ is the scattering phase function at scattering angle $\theta$, and $dl$ denotes an infinitesimal path length along the line of sight.
+We then focus on modifying the assumed number-density distribution $n(r, \zeta)$ because variations in $A$ or $\Phi(\theta)$ alone cannot readily reproduce the observed north--south and east--west asymmetries.

 The IDP number density is assumed to be separable into radial and vertical components,